-It is an important aspect of the company.
-A company develops its own capacity requirement plan based on some factors.
+It is an essential aspect of the company.
+A company develops its capacity requirement plan based on some factors.

 With the help of the following steps, you can easily plan the capacity requirements.

-Discover the requirements at work level: To find out the work level capacity requirements you need to arrange the workloads based on the type of work, the process of work, and the person who does the work.
+To find out the work level capacity requirements, you need to arrange the workloads based on the type of work, the process of work, and the person who does the work.

-Once this workload arrangement is completed then define a satisfactory service for every work, find out the resources required to attain that work, and calculate the amount of work done.
+Once this workload arrangement is completed, define a satisfactory service for every work, find out the resources required to attain that work, and calculate the amount of work done.

 To do this, first, you need to match the quantification of items referred in service level agreement with their goals.

 Then find out the usage of resources.
-Check out which workload is the main consumer of each resource.
+Finally, check out which workload is the leading consumer of each resource.

 Once you plan the capacity requirements, re-evaluation is also more important.
-Capacity requirements planning mainly depends on the type of business and type of industry.
+That is because capacity requirements planning mainly depends on the type of business and type of industry.